Ask a Question

 According to GraphQL specifications, you can have the same fields in implementing types as the interface.
 In such cases, the GraphQL layer will generate the correct Dgraph schema without duplicate fields.

 If you repeat a field name in a type, it must be of the same type (including list or scalar types), and it must have the same nullable condition as the interface’s field.
-Note that if the interface’s field has a directory like @search then it will be inherited by the implementing type’s field.
+Note that if the interface’s field has a directive like @search then it will be inherited by the implementing type’s field.

 For example: